Code-Institute-Submissions/danthestar-MS3-cookbook_SepResub/TESTING.md

 [Back to Testing Tree](#testing-tree)

 ### **Google Chrome**
-    Works as intended on Google Chrome in big screen, tablet mode and phone mode so we can test "hamburger" menu.
-No issues at all.
+    Works as intended on Google Chrome in big screen, tablet screen and phone screen.
+    No misplacing of elements or overlapping them during testing in responsive mode "Hamburger" menu is working properly in responsive mode accordingly to the intend.
 **Big size screen**
 ![](mdimg/gc1.png)
 **Medium size screen**